subomb/big-3/README.md

 - `specialCards.js`: JavaScript file for handling special card rules.
 - `gameLogic.js`: JavaScript file containing the main game logic.

+## Future Improvements

+Here are some ideas for future improvements to the game:

+- **Multiplayer Support:** Implement real-time multiplayer functionality using WebSockets to allow players to connect and play over the internet.
+- **AI Opponents:** Add AI opponents to enable single-player mode.
+- **Improved UI:** Enhance the user interface with more animations and visual effects.
+- **Mobile Support:** Optimize the game for mobile devices to allow for playing on the go.

 ## Contributing

-Feel free to fork this project, submit issues and pull requests.
+Feel free to fork this project, submit issues, and pull requests.
 Contributions are welcome!

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements

-- Inspired by various card games and the desire to create a unique multiplayer card game experience.
+- Inspired by various card games and the desire to create my own unique multiplayer card game experience.

 Enjoy the game and have fun!